Finding The Right Trek

 There are also opportunities, for larger groups with more time, to trek through the seldom explored Darwin mountain range in Chilean Tierra del Fuego.

-Trekking in Patagonia: Questions and Answers
+Trekking in Patagonia: FAQs

 Patagonia is shaped by huge forces of nature: the Patagonian Ice Cap, the Andes, a fault line, the confluence of the Pacific and Atlantic Oceans and the bottom of the Americas.
 This makes for both dramatic and varied scenery in a part of the world that is relatively unpopulated and unexplored.